artsgard/sociodocker/README.md

 ### 2) SocioRegister Docker and Compose files

-The steps are about the same, but this time there will be two images and two containers, one for the Springboot app and one for the socio_db postgres DB:
+The steps are about the same, but this time there will be two images and two containers, one for the Springboot app and one for the socio_db postgres DB.
+Before touching the docker-stuff you have to do one other important thing!
+You have to change the url of each DB-connection (DataSource) and make it NOT point to localhost.
+I will list this action under 0) Of the preceding list:

+	0) at DBConfig.java (at the root-folder) change the url into: dataSourceBuilder.url("jdbc:postgresql://sociodb:5432/socio_db");
 	1) clone the socioregister application;
 	2) copy the SocioRegister Docker and Compose file to the root;
 	3) Open a command-line;